Molise-N/Ntshoekhe/README.md

     Python 3.9 or later
     Django framework
     Docker Desktop
-    Docker extension on vscode for a smooth development experience with Docker container

 **Installation and Setup(all commands are linux based)**
       these commands must be run on the vscode terminal